HadarPur/RU-K8S/README.md

 ### Experiment #2 with Istio
 Starting from:
 * 5 nodes(trying to set to 3 as before, but seems the default with istio to be 5)
-* 1 pod per service, with 2 ready state for each pod due to istio.
+* 1 pod per service.

+Same attack:

 Regular flow contains user count = 4 and spawn rate = 10.